How I hit my flight training budget within $50

-I’m officially the newest pilot on the Sporty’s team.
-It has been a long and challenging journey, but I’m no longer a student – hello PIC time.
+Learning to fly was a challenging journey, but that’s part of the intrigue.
+I’m no longer a student – hello PIC time.
 Of course, all pilots are still “students,” because a good pilot is always learning; however, in the eyes of the FAA, I’m a Recreational pilot and that feels good to say.

 Following the checkride, I totaled all the money I spent on training to discover it was $50 less than what the flight school manager had estimated at the beginning.
 When pilots talk about hitting the numbers, it usually refers to spot landings, but this was equally impressive.